kgryte/github-get/README.md

 #### 'data'

-The `Query` instance emits a `data` event after processing all query data.
+A `Query` instance emits a `data` event after processing all query data.
 For queries involving pagination, all data is concatenated into a single `array`.

 ``` javascript
 function onData( evt ) {